-Every year Australians throw away an estimated 3.1 million tonnes or $8 billion of food.
+Every year Australians throw away 14% of weekly groceries which together amounts to more than $10 billion of food each year!.
 Wasted food is not only a waste of money, it's a waste of the resources used to grow, harvest, transport, process, store and distribute food.
 In landfill, food scraps break down and release methane, a potent greenhouse gas, while producing liquid waste known as leachate that can impact on the environment.

 If your workplace or business has large quantities of food scraps to recycle, visit BusinessRecycling.com.au to find suitable collection or pick up service options.

 What are Food Scraps?